PedroPLCode/BrutePedro-html-post-form-tester/README.md

 ```bash
 python run.py
 ```
-Press CTRL+C to stop — the script will save the current progress to data/progress.brute and exit.
+Press CTRL+C to stop — the script will save the current progress to data/progress.brute and exit.<br><br>
 Alternatively, run in background and redirect output to a file.
 ```bash
 nohup python run.py > output.log 2>&1 &